Baseball in the United Kingdom: The Golden Age and Postwar Decline

-By 1911, the game's growing popularity was of enough concern to tradition-minded elites that the London County Council banned it, deeming it "dangerous to spectators."
+By 1911, the game's growing popularity was of enough concern to tradition-minded elites that the London County Council banned it, deeming it "dangerous to spectators"; this did not stop the formation of women's baseball teams.

 Baseball's peak popularity in Britain was in the years immediately preceding World War II.
 A resurgence of professional baseball occurred in parts of the United Kingdom during the 1930s, but the outbreak of war led to a decline.
 In that era, professional baseball teams often shared grounds with football and rugby league clubs, and drew crowds of up to 10,000 spectators per game.
 In 1933, in response to a challenge from Major League Baseball's National League President, John Haydler, the wealthy British gambling tycoon, Sir John Moores, established the National Baseball Association and continued to fund the establishment of amateur and professional leagues in England.

 Once again, American and Canadian expatriates swelled the rosters of the semi-profesional clubs, with a number of the Canadian professionals going on to represent the Great Britain national team.
 During this golden age, UK baseball achieved a major milestone in 1938, with the victory of the Great Britain national baseball team over the United States, in the Baseball World Cup.
 The series was created by Sir John Moores, with the 1939 Amateur World Series competition initially being named the John Moores Cup.

 With the backing of Sir John Moores, a Great Britain team was given financial support to compete in the 1939 series, in Havana, as defending champions.
 In doing so, they would have become the first national representative team to compete outside the United Kingdom, but the outbreak of the World War II interrupted the development of British baseball.
 The team withdrew from the competition, and the sport entered into decline.
 Following the War, in July 1951, Wolsley Athletic (Birmingham) became the first baseball team from the United Kingdom to play in continental Europe, in an official game in Belgium.